EhabAnshad/aws-elemental-speke-drm-docs/doc_source/content-key-encryption.md

     </cpix:ContentKeyList>
 ```

-By comparison, the following listing shows a similar response payload with the content key in the clear\.
+By comparison, the following example shows a similar response payload with the content key delivered unencrypted, as a clear key\.
 This uses the `<pskc:PlainValue>` element:

 ```
     <cpix:ContentKeyList>